usdevs/laundry-pi/README.md

 The intended usage is: `python3 runner.py firebasePush.py main`

-Also try `python3 runner.py runner test`! (.py isn't necessary in module path)
+Also try: `python3 runner.py runner test` (.py isn't necessary in module path)

 ### Main routine
 This can be any routine that frequently checks for `.flag` and terminates once